drseg/swift-fsm/README.md

 // 💥 error: duplicate transitions
 ```

-In this scope, the word override has no meaning and therefore is ignored by the error handler.
-What remains is therefore two duplicate transitions, resulting in an error.
+In this scope, the word override has no meaning and is therefore ignored by the error handler.
+What remains is duplicate transitions, resulting in an error.

 #### Override Chains

-Overrides in Swift FSM follow the usual rules of inheritance.
-In a chain of overrides, it is the final transition in that chain that takes precedence:
+Overrides follow the usual rules of inheritance.
+In a chain of overrides, it is the final transition that takes precedence:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | a1  }